-Finding a bargain can be a challenge if you're seeking an apartment on a budget.
-So what does the low-end pricing on a rental in Oakland look like these days — and what might you get for your money?
+Housing costs got you down?
+Though apartment hunting can be frustrating, there are deals to be had.
+So what does the low-end pricing on a rental in Oakland look like these days — and what might you get for the price?

 Take a look at the cheapest listings available right now, below.
 (Note: Prices and availability are subject to change.)